MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-3d-models-for-use-in-the-windows-mixed-reality-home.md

 * occlusionStrength

 Windows MR does not support primitive mode lines and points.

+Only a single UV vertex attribute is supported

 ## Additional resources
 * [glTF Exporters and Converters](https://github.com/KhronosGroup/glTF#converters-and-exporters)